flatironinstitute/CryoLike/docs/source/tutorials/From_structures_images_to_likelihoodmatrix.rst

   .. code-block:: console

-   (venv) $ python3 set_image_params.py
+   (venv) $ python3 set_image_parameters_example.py

-See XXX for parameters details.
+See :doc:`/usage/imageSettings` for parameters details.

-We note that the optimal parameter choice depends on the system of interest and be chosen more or less empirically by knowing what are the  differences between structures and how much compute time you can spend.
+The optimal choice of parameters depends on the specific system being studied and is often selected empirically, based on an understanding of the structural differences involved and the available computational resources.

-For a system where I expect large conformational changes between the structures (i.e. quite flexible - large conformational changes that i can track with low resolution) low resolution etc XX
+For systems where large conformational changes are expected—such as highly flexible molecules that undergo substantial structural rearrangements—it may be appropriate to use lower-resolution settings, especially if the goal is to track broad conformational transitions rather than fine structural details.

 The params are stored in the output folder.